Amarantine-xiv/Amas-FF14-Combat-Sim/README.md

 6) Rotation/BiS solvers using ML *(~Early July 2024)*
 7) Incorporation of newest theorycrafted damage formulas and Dawntrail changes when they come out *(continuous)*

+# About me
+I'm a retired ex-Google software engineer/research scientist.
+I led a machine learning team for a bunch of years before calling it a day.
+Prior to Google, I did a PhD in machine learning/AI at an ivy league university.
+I'm super into making tools to help people acquire new skills and play video games better.
+This simulator is one such tool!
+I also make tools for other video games; if you're interested to know, drop me a line!

 # Acknowledgements
 I'd like to thank the following people/groups for their help!
 Without them, this sim would not be at all possible: